Miami Heat: Grading Dwyane Wade’s 2017-18 NBA Season [Opinion]

 It is becoming obvious that Wade’s age is beginning to catch up to him.
 He is no longer “The Flash” anymore, but he is still more than capable of making a positive impact on a game.

 Wade can still be a consistent scorer, albeit not at the same level that he once was.
-He can still come through with clutch baskets late in games, but cannot be asked to shoulder the offensive load each and every night.
+He can still come through with clutch baskets in late-game situations, but cannot be asked to shoulder the offensive load each and every night.
 In addition to being a solid scorer, Wade is still a more than capable playmaker for his teammates.

-On the downside of things, Wade’s age does not allow him to play the lockdown defense that many became accustomed to seeing from him.
+On the downside, Wade’s age does not allow him to play the lockdown defense that many became accustomed to seeing from him.
 He can’t get to the rim like he once did and his ability to score off of post-up opportunities isn’t what it used to be either.

 Season Highlights with Heat